TealJason/trepogeno/mykrobe_post-processing_scripts/README.md

 python3 tabulate_json.py --json_directory /path/to/json/files/directory/ --check_all

 #### Internal
 This nested dictionary structure is created internally during procesing.
-Each json file is a top level key with each containing sets of dictionaries for each lineage that had support If the flag --check_all is set the script creates a dictionary and checks how many snps were called for every lineage not just the lineages  with support
+Each json file is a top level key with each containing sets of dictionaries for each lineage that had support.
+If the flag --check_all is set the script creates a dictionary and checks how many snps were called for every lineage not just the lineages  with support
 ```
    single_sample_dictionary_full = {